 To convert a BMDFILM BRAW film to Arri C-Log you can use the Juan Malera Powergrade from Pocket 4K or 6K to Arri Alexa and then apply the P3D65 3D LUT

-To test it on sample Blackmagic Camera Braw test footage, you can download it here:
+To test it on sample Blackmagic Camera Braw test footage, you can download it from here:

 The Rabbit Ear Clones clip has a good example of saturated neon red which looks different in P3 D65 and SRGB/Rec.
 709.

 Exporting P3D65 Quicktime files

 If you export QuickTime files from Resolve, they will be tagged with P3 D65 if it is the Timeline color space by default.
 The Quicktime files will play In Quicktime Player with the same colors as in Resolve (on macs).